Motor drive: Saving energy by using efficient adjustable-speed drives

 Fans and pumps consume a large part of the energy used by industrial electrical motors.
 Where fans and pumps serve a varying process load, a simple way to vary the delivered quantity of fluid is with a damper or valve in the outlet of the fan or pump, which by its increased pressure drop, reduces the flow in the process.
 However, this additional pressure drop represents energy loss.
 Sometimes it is economically practical to put in some device that recovers this otherwise lost energy.
 With a variable-speed drive on the pump or fan, the supply can be adjusted to match demand and no extra loss is introduced.

 For example, when a fan is driven directly by a fixed-speed motor, the airflow is designed for the maximum demand of the system, and so will usually be higher than it needs to be.
 Airflow can be regulated using a damper but it is more efficient to directly regulate fan motor speed.
 Following the affinity laws, for 50% of the airflow, the variable-speed motor consumes about 20% of the input power (amps).
 The fixed-speed motor still consumes about 85% of the input power at half the flow.

+Ship Energy Efficiency

+Variable-frequency drives (VFDs) are used aboard ships to regulate the speed of auxiliary machinery, including engine-room ventilation fans, cooling seawater pumps and low-temperature freshwater pumps.
+By matching motor speed and power consumption to operational demand, VFDs can reduce auxiliary energy use, fuel consumption and associated carbon dioxide (CO₂) emissions, thereby supporting compliance with the International Maritime Organization’s Carbon Intensity Indicator (CII) requirements and broader ship decarbonisation efforts.
+One example is the SELMA SEES system, which applies VFDs and a PLC/SCADA control platform to optimise the operation of engine-room auxiliary equipment.